 The European Centre for Disease Prevention and Control (ECDC) is an EU scientific agency that aims to strengthen Europe's defences against infectious diseases.
 In the area of vaccine-preventable diseases, ECDC provides regular surveillance data and scientific advice on vaccines, monitors disease outbreaks and develops materials to support communication on immunisation.

 ECDC also maintains the Vaccine Scheduler, an online, interactive platform showing the vaccination schedules of all EU Member States.

 European Medicines Agency

-EMA ensures the efficacy, quality and safety of vaccines.
+The European Medicines Agency (EMA) is responsible for the scientific evaluation, supervision and safety monitoring of medicines in the EU, and ensures the efficacy, quality and safety of vaccines.
 EMA and its scientific committees examine all available data and assess their benefits and risks before they are approved and while they are marketed in the EU.
 EMA works closely with European and international partners and shares information on vaccines and good regulatory practice.

 You can reach us via firstname.lastname@example.org

-(1) The European Commission, ECDC and EMA have mechanisms in place in order to ensure impartiality.
+The European Commission, ECDC and EMA have mechanisms in place in order to ensure impartiality.
 Staff and experts are required to declare any personal interest or any interest in any business or organisation that could compromise their impartiality.
 This is to ensure that staff and experts do not, in the performance of their duties, deal with matters in which they may, directly or indirectly, have a personal interest that could impair their independence.